kubecost/docs/apis.md

 __[/allocation](https://github.com/kubecost/docs/blob/master/allocation.md)__

-The Kubecost Allocation API is used by the Kubecost Allocation frontend and retrieves cost allocation information for any Kubernetes concept, e.g. cost by namespace, label, deployment, service and more.
-This API is directly integrated with the Kubecost ETL caching layer and CSV pipeline so it is able to scale to large clusters.
+The Kubecost Allocation API is used by the Kubecost Allocation frontend and retrieves cost allocation information for any Kubernetes concept, e.g. cost by namespace, label, deployment, service, and more.
+This API is directly integrated with the Kubecost ETL caching layer and CSV pipeline so it can scale to large clusters.

 __[/aggregatedCostModel](https://github.com/kubecost/docs/blob/master/allocation-api.md#aggregated-cost-model-api)__